Child Disability Payment decision making guide

 • make its own determination of the individual’s entitlement to the benefit

 The First-tier Tribunal may give a verbal decision at the hearing.
-However, in all cases it must provide all parties with a written decision notice that includes (The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 28):
+However, in all cases it must provide all parties with a written decision notice that includes (The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 28):

 • the First-tier Tribunal’s decision